joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 title: Talk Review - Francois Chollet's Neurips 2020 Talk
 ---

 I've been finding Francois Chollet's line of thinking on the nature of intelligence since his 2019 paper "The Measure of Intelligence" to be very insightful.
-This is my attempt to both walk through the ideas from his latest talk at Neurips 2020, and also to synthesize a fuller understanding of his thesis and where I agree and/or disagree.
+This is my attempt to both walk through the ideas from his latest talk at Neurips 2020, and also to synthesize a fuller understanding of his thesis.
 Note that this is not intended as a tutorial on Chollet's ideas, merely my own reflections on them.

 The title of this talk is *"Why abstraction is the key to intelligence, and what we're still missing"*.